 \section{Introduction}

-Arithmetic in all finite types, or finite-type arithmetic, is a system which dates back to the work by Kreisel from the late fifties \cite{kreisel59} and which has always been important in the study of constructivism.
-Currently, it is also playing an essential role in the work on the extraction of programs from proofs and proof mining, as can be seen from the recent books \cite{schwichtenbergwainer12, kohlenbach08}.
+Arithmetic in all finite types, or finite-type arithmetic, is a system which dates back to the work by Kreisel from the late fifties \cite{kreisel59} and has always been important in the study of constructivism.
+Currently, it is also playing an essential r\^ole in program extraction from from proofs and proof mining, as can be seen from the recent books \cite{schwichtenbergwainer12, kohlenbach08}.
 G\"odel's Dialectica interpretation is a crucial tool here.
-It is also starting to attract attention in the Reverse Mathematics community, as can be seen from some recent papers on higher-order reverse mathematics like \cite{kohlenbach05c,hunter08,schweber13}.
+Finite-type arithmetic is also starting to attract attention in the Reverse Mathematics community, as can be seen from some recent papers on higher-order reverse mathematics like \cite{kohlenbach05c,hunter08,schweber13}.